-Marketing expense increased \$18.3 million, or 778.3%, during the year ended December 31, 2021, as compared to the prior year period.
-Excluding expense related to equity compensation of \$15.8 million, which was incurred in connection with our IPO, marketing expense increased approximately \$2.5 million during 2021 as compared to 2020.
-This increase in expense occurred primarily due to an increase in advertising to increase household awareness of our brand as well as support sales growth.
-After excluding the effects of the equity compensation marketing expense was 5.8% as percentage of net sales during 2021 as compared to 6.0% for 2020.
+Marketing expense decreased \$14.6 million, or 70.8%, during the year ended December 31, 2022, as compared to the prior year period.
+Marketing expense decreased primarily due to equity compensation expense recognized at the time of our IPO for approximately \$15.8 million.
+Excluding the impact of equity compensation expense, marketing expense increased approximately \$1.2 million primarily due to advertising and promotional costs we incurred to increase household awareness of our brand as well as support our sales growth.
+Excluding the effects of equity compensation expense, marketing expense decreased 1.5% as a percentage of sales primarily due to our ability to leverage our previous efforts in penetrating new markets.